MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/choose-a-device-management-solution.md

 - For a small organization, a tool like the Windows administration center may be a great fit.
 - Approximately 75% of IT organizations use Configuration Manager to manage their devices.
-- Microsoft Azure provides various solutions from the cloud or on-premises with Azure Stack that primarily target server management.
+- Microsoft Azure provides various solutions from the cloud or on-premises with Azure Arc and Azure Stack that primarily target server management.
 - Microsoft Intune provides cloud management of clients.
 - You can combine Configuration Manager and Intune with co-management.
 - You can use [Security Management for Microsoft Defender for Endpoint (MDE)](../../../intune/protect/mde-security-integration.md) to manage security settings for devices utilizing Microsoft Defender for Endpoint.